Franchises of All Time

 This led to a chain reaction of events including the scary breakout of the giant ferocious, carnivorous Tyrannosaurus Rex (computer-generated and modeled), which attacked the tour cars and devoured Gennaro cowering in a toilet.
 Out in the rain in his crashed Jeep, Nedry was killed by a head-finned, stalking, venom-spitting Dilosophorus, while Dr. Grant saved the Murphy grandchildren but was forced to sleep with them in a tree.

-Authoritative security chief and game warden Robert Muldoon (Bob Peck) and Ellie rescued the wounded Malcolm, although their Jeep was chased by the ominous T-Rex ("Think they'll have that on the tour?", he quipped).
+Authoritative security chief and game warden Robert Muldoon (Bob Peck) and Ellie rescued the wounded Malcolm, although their Jeep was chased by the ominous T-Rex ("You think they'll have that on the tour?", he quipped).
 By the next day, Grant and the two grandchildren were caught up in a Gallimimus stampede followed by a hungry T-Rex, and the fast-moving, dangerous, 6 foot tall, razor-clawed Velociraptors (or simply raptors) had escaped from their electrified fencing when the security system was shutdown and rebooted.
 The park's chief engineer Ray Arnold (Samuel L. Jackson) was killed by an escaped raptor in the utility shed when manually resetting the electrical breakers, while outdoors, Muldoon who had sensed: "We're being hunted," was killed by another raptor.

 The two grandchildren were cornered in the kitchen by a pair of raptors, and were able to lock one in a freezer.
 In a climactic scene set in the Visitor's Center amidst fossil/skeleton displays, the T-Rex suddenly attacked the raptors, saving the remaining group from being eaten.